Getting Dengue in India and being admitted to a hospital in New Delhi is the kind of travel story that you hope to never have.

 That was Dengue.
 Dengue Fever in India.

-The pain was unbearable again.
-Aching joints and limbs.
 But in a weird sort of paradox, it was a relief to know those were the classic symptoms of getting Dengue in India.
-And it was an unlikely relief to finally know what we were dealing with.
+It was an unlikely relief to finally know what we were dealing with.

-Day 7 – She’ll be right, mate.
+Day 7 – She’ll Be Right, Mate.

 We knew we still had 48 hours until our scheduled flight home and everything we read about Dengue in India said that it usually lasts around 7 days.

-Today was Day 7 and with nothing else that needed to be done we stayed inside, and Gavin slept all day.
-We kept him hydrated and the headache eased during the day at times and the rash came and went.
 Our friends sent a delivery of kiwifruit; one of the suggested fruits with nutrients to support the level of platelets in the blood.

-We even tried a Rapid Dengue Antigen Test.
 But despite keeping Gavin as hydrated as possible with ORS (Oral Rehydration Sachet), water and juice, we couldn’t get enough blood in a finger prick to confirm with the Rapid Test.

 Our general feeling tonight was that he would be ok to fly in 24 hours’ time on our scheduled flight home tomorrow night.

-Day 8 – Making the call not to fly
+Day 8 – Making the Call Not to Fly

 We woke up hopeful that tonight we would all be flying home to New Zealand at midnight.
 But breakfast was a non-event, and Gavin had clearly gone downhill again.